DevExpress-Examples/blazor-DxGrid-command-buttons-with-icons/Readme.md

 # Blazor Grid - Use icons instead of default command buttons

-Currently, our Grid for Blazor does not support any API to customize command button appearance.
-However, you can use templates instead.
+Use templates to modify command button appearance within the DevExpress Blazor Grid.

 ![Grid with Custom Icons](images/datagrid-command-icons.png)

-You can add content to the command column's [CellDisplayTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridCommandColumn.CellDisplayTemplate) or [HeaderTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridCommandColumn.HeaderTemplate), for example, <button> or <a> HTML elements.
+For example, you can add content to the command column's [CellDisplayTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridCommandColumn.CellDisplayTemplate) or [HeaderTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridCommandColumn.HeaderTemplate) (HTML elements).

-Handle the corresponding event and use the [StartEditNewRowAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditNewRowAsync) and [StartEditDataItemAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditDataItemAsync(System.Object)) methods to implement the necessary functionality.
-Send the following input parameters:
+You'll need to handle the corresponding event and use the [StartEditNewRowAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditNewRowAsync) and [StartEditDataItemAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditDataItemAsync(System.Object)) methods to implement appropriate functionality.
+Remember to send the following input parameters:

 * A *null* object if you want to create a new record
 * The existing object if you edit a record